Originally Posted by Hendrika

 I have owned or helped my Jeep Club buddies repair or install all types of lift.
 My local Jeep club has 20+ lifted CHerokees and I have owned and built 4 lifted Cherokees and a lifted CJ-7.
 My XJ started with extended shackles on factory stock leaf packs

-for another Cherokee using an S-10 spring pack and the original Cherokee Main leaf.
+for another Cherokee using an S-10 spring pack and the original stock Cherokee main leaf.
 This set up works well on the road and trails and gives a little over 4 inches of lift.
 It gives a smooth ride and reasonable flex on the 4x4 trails.
 You can vary the lift height achieved by using fewer S-10 leaves or by mixing and matching S-10 and XJ leaves.
 Another XJ with a 3" AAL and and extra stock Cherokee leaf flexes and rides very well and has not sagged at all.

 I ran a Bastard Pack

-built from a Full Length 2.5" AAL from Rubicon Express on some un-sagged stock XJ leaf packs along with an extra stock XJ leaf on my 2000 Cherokee.
+built with a Full Length 2.5" Add-A-Leaf from Rubicon Express on some un-sagged stock XJ leaf packs along with an extra stock XJ leaf on my 2000 Cherokee.
 This netted me a little over 3 inches of lift.
 I ran this lift on two different week long trips to Moab, and a week in the central Colorado Mountains, and regularly hauled 300+ lbs of cargo.
 It did well on the trails and never sagged in the least in the 3 + years this set up was on my Cherokee.
 Renceltly I installed these sleaf springs on my 99 XJ and they still work great.
 They are maybe 10-15% firmer than stock, but it was smooth on the roads.
 My current RE 3.5" lift kit Replacement Leaf Spring packs are smoother and flex better than the AAL, but they also cost more than the $100 total cost I spent buying and installing the RE 2.5" AAL.

 and the brand name of lift parts you install, than on the actual type